|

 This, the final child born to the Chan family, was doubtless born before the year 1940, as

 Mrs. Chan was surely nearing her fiftieth birthday by this time.
-During the film Charlie Chan in the Secret Service
+During the film Charlie Chan in the Secret

-this, and we may only speculate as to whether this child was a boy or a girl.
-If we prefer symmetry, we can, perhaps, suggest
+information than this, and we may only speculate as to whether this child was a boy or a girl.
+If we prefer symmetry,

-that this final child was a girl, thus leaving Mr. and Mrs. Chan with a very nice (and abundant) balance of seven sons and
+we can, perhaps, suggest that this final child was a girl, thus leaving Mr. and Mrs. Chan with a very nice (and abundant)

 The Honorable Mrs. Chan